pivotal/docs-tap/scc/blue-green-with-packageinstall.hbs.md

 - Complete the prerequisites in [Configure and deploy to multiple environments with custom parameters](./config-deploy-multi-env.hbs.md).
 - Configure Carvel for your supply chain.
 See [Carvel Package Supply Chains (alpha)](./carvel-package-supply-chain.hbs.md).
-- Configure FluxCD for your supply chain.
-See [Deploy Package and PackageInstall using FluxCD Kustomization](./delivery-with-flux.hbs.md).
+- Configure Flux CD for your supply chain.
+See [Deploy Package and PackageInstall using Flux CD Kustomization](./delivery-with-flux.hbs.md).

 ## <a id="add-http"></a> Add HTTPProxy to the blue deployment